|Search||Chronology||Locations||Aircraft||Vessels||Missing In Action (MIA)|

 On 19 April 1942 she pursued the US carriers Hornet and Enterprise after they launched the Doolittle Raid, but failed to catch them.

 Battle of Midway

-After Kaga, Sōryū and Akagi were disabled by air attack about 10:25 AM, Hiryū was the only operational carrier left to the Japanese.
+After Kaga, Sōryū and Akagi were disabled by air attack by about 10:25am, Hiryū was the only operational carrier left to the Japanese.
 She launched two waves of planes at 10:50 and 12:45 against USS Yorktown, heavily damaging the American carrier with bombs and torpedoes.

 During the afternoon, a formation of four B-17s led by B-17E "Yankee Doodle" 41-2463 spotted the burning wreckage of Hiryu and searched the area for a reportedly intact carrier.
 Forty minutes later, two B-17s piloted by Lt.
 Wuertele and Lt.
 Grundman also located Hiryu and Haruna and made bomb runs on both, claiming hits (but none were scored).

 Japanese search planes had located the remaining American aircraft carriers, and all surviving aircraft from the Carrier Striking Force had landed on Hiryū and were refueled and armed; but while preparing to launch a third strike against them, Hiryū was attacked at 5:03pm by 13 SBD Dauntless dive bombers from USS Enterprise and hit by four 1,000 pound bombs, three on the forward flight deck and one on or near the forward elevator.
 The explosions started fires among the aircraft on the hangar deck.
 The forward half of the flight deck collapsed into the hangar bay.